digital-land/digital-land-data/README.md

     $ make init

-The process of refreshing the data is being automated as a pipeline of [luigi](https://github.com/spotify/luigi) tasks.
+The process of refreshing the data is being automated as a pipeline of [luigi](https://github.com/spotify/luigi) tasks:

+    $ make

 # Licence